 Oh, yes, I want to buy a foreclosure at 50% of Market Value, change the locks and put a real estate sign in the front yard and make a ton of money in 30 days.
 Oh yeah, I don't want to put a penny of my money into the deal either!

-Well, everyone wants to do that, but I've never seen it happen!
+Well, everyone wants to do that, but you'll probably never see it happen!

 The reality of foreclosure investing is far different than what many people have seen either through infomercials or books that have been written.
 We don't sell books, so I'll tell you what I'm aware of in the foreclosure investment field.
 First, everyone I know who is an active investor works an awful lot more than people working 9-5 jobs.
 Second, serious players either have a significant amount of money of their own or have an investor backing them up.
 Third, houses that are going to sale almost always need a lot of work to bring them to Market Value.
 Fourth, finding a solid property to purchase isn't a matter of picking what you want, it's a matter of finding something that works economically, keeping track of it, finding out all you can about it, then beating out all the other investors who are interested in it.
 Sound discouraging?
 People treating this business seriously invest a lot of time and energy into finding and following properties.